 - Trim excess fat from the leg of lamb or shoulder, and make a dozen or more deep cuts into the meat with the tip of a sharp knife.

 - Combine the butter with the garlic, salt, pepper, cumin, saffron, turmeric, and olive oil.
 Spread the mixture over the entire leg or shoulder of lamb, working some butter into the incisions made with the knife.

 - Place the lamb in a roasting pan, and proceed with one of the roasting methods below.

 Very Slow-Roasting Method: 7 1/2 to 9 Hours

-This is our preferred method, direct from Marrakesh.
-You can reduce the cooking time to 4 to 5 hours by using a 350 F (180 C) oven temperature.
+This is the preferred Marrakesh method.
+You can reduce the cooking time to 4 to 5 hours by using a 350 F/180 C oven temperature.

 - Place the lamb in a roasting pan and cover with foil, sealing the edges tightly.
 Roast the lamb, basting hourly and resealing the foil each time, for 7 to 8 hours, or until the juices run clear and the meat is tender enough to pinch off the bone.